- Not knowing what is available out of the many products in the market

 Ultimately it is up to each window company to extol the virtues of their own installation teams regardless of whether they are employed or self employed.
 It may build trust that fitters are employed by the company but the reality is the vast majority of the double glazing sector will use self employed fitters.
 So if a window company promotes that it employs its own fitters, this does not mean you will necessarily get a bad installation elsewhere.

 What you should know about double glazing salesmen.

-The double glazing salesman is sometimes derided and ridiculed by the public but from the comments and emails received into this website, sometimes there is good reason.
-The large double glazing firms employ commission only salespeople with minimal training on products as they largely supply a limited product range.
-The majority of the training given to commission only sales people from the national double glazing firms is focused on sales tactics and closing the sale – preferably on the night.
+The double glazing salesman is sometimes derided and ridiculed by the public but from the comments and emails received into this website, sometimes there is a good reason.
+The large double glazing firms employ commission-only salespeople with minimal training on products as they largely supply a limited product range.
+The majority of the training given to commission-only salespeople from the national double glazing firms is focused on sales tactics and closing the sale – preferably on the night.

 Beware the double glazing salesman that will attempt to rubbish any other product.
 Whilst modern double glazing does of course differ in specification from product to product, the truth is that with British Standards, CE Marking, Secured by Design and Building Regulations, all window and door products available today will meet or exceed standards for manufacturing, security, building regulations, longevity of foils, colours and glass.
 Yes some products are far superior to others but by and large, current industry standards are met.
 All manufacturers publish the performance figures and reports for their products so it is very easy if you do your research to compare like for like products.

 Beware also the double glazing salesman that tells you aluminium suffers from condensation or that timber rots.
 All products regardless of material come with guarantees and routine maintenance guidelines to ensure long service life.
 Disregard anyone that tells you their products are maintenance free.
 No door or window is a “fit and forget” product and all will require some form of cleaning, lubrication or adjustment at reasonable intervals during their lifespan.